NicholasCarmello/Compilers/README.md

 *  Git clone https://github.com/NicholasCarmello/Compilers.git

-Navigate to the Compilers folder with these commands:
+Navigate to the Compilers folder with This commands:

 * Cd Compilers